 Xilinx and Altera – which was bought by Intel in 2015 for $16.7 billion – have been the top vendors of FPGAs, which can be programmed and reprogrammed, enabling organizations the ability to adapt the processors to the varying workloads running on the systems.
 The high price Intel paid for Altera and the persistent rumors throughout the industry of one chip maker or another being interested in acquiring Xilinx underscores the growing importance FPGAs in the datacenter.
 Most recently there has been speculation that acquisition-hungry Broadcom, after losing out on its $117 billion bid for Qualcomm, could turn its attention to other chip makers, including Xilinx.

-But Xilinx has other plans.
-The company in January named Victor Peng, a 10-year veteran with the Xilinx after positions within AMD, president and CEO, succeeding Moshe Gavrielov.
-Peng took over in late January, and less than two months later is now laying out a future for Xilinx that will enable it to build on and expand beyond its core FPGA business to better address the emerging trends that are roiling the industry, including the exponential growth of data, the rise of artificial intelligence (AI) and machine learning, and the need for more compute capabilities.
+But Xilinx has other plans, and in January named Victor Peng, a ten-year veteran with the company after positions within AMD, the FPGA maker’s president and CEO, succeeding Moshe Gavrielov.
+Less than two months later is now laying out a future for Xilinx that will enable it to build on and expand beyond its core FPGA business to better address the emerging trends that are roiling the industry, including the exponential growth of data, the rise of artificial intelligence (AI) and machine learning, and the need for more compute capabilities.